 Keith Taylor coordinates the undergraduate creative writing program at the University of Michigan and directs the Bear River Writers’ Conference.
 He has published his poetry and criticism widely in this country and in Europe, including in The Southern Review, The Iowa Review, The Boston Review, The Los Angeles Times, The Chicago Tribune, Hanging Loose, and, of course, Michigan Quarterly Review.
 Of several books, the most recent is If the World Becomes So Bright (Wayne State University Press, 2009).

 Ashley David, MFA & PhD, lives in Warsaw, Poland.
-Poems, essays, and multimedia have appeared in Alimentum, Center, Greensboro Review, Hanging Loose, Michigan Quarterly Review, Mid-American Review, The Offending Adam, Southern Review, Toad: Exciting Art, Verse, and Women’s Studies Quarterly.
+Poems, essays, and multimedia have appeared in Alimentum, Center, Conjunctions Online, Greensboro Review, Hanging Loose, Hyperallergic, Michigan Quarterly Review, Mid-American Review, The Offending Adam, Southern Review, Toad: Exciting Art, Verse, and Women’s Studies Quarterly.
 Op-ed features on education, the environment, and social justice have appeared in The Flagpole, and scholarship on Toni Cade Bambara’s The Salt Eaters appears in several anthologies.
 She was the editor-in-chief of Mandala Journal from 2009-2011.

 Peter Ho Davies